 Fighting to Protect the Elderly Nationwide

-Since 1997, the Smith Smith Clinesmith LLP has served as an advocate for seniors and elderly residents in nursing homes and assisted living facilities throughout the United States.
+Since 1997, Smith Clinesmith LLP has served as an advocate for seniors and elderly residents in nursing homes and assisted living facilities throughout the United States.
 When caregivers fail to provide an acceptable standard of care to those in their charge, our firm is ready to hold them accountable.

 Nursing home abuse and neglect are horrifying realities in the U.S., but that does not mean victims and their loved ones should simply put up with mistreatment.
 With our powerful and experienced legal team on your side, you can fight for justice and seek fair financial recovery on behalf of your elderly loved one.